Gefion Fountain: Tales of Mythology in Copenhagen

 The Gefion Fountainta was unveiled in 1908, and has been on display since.
 It was closed down for five years for some restoration work between 1999 and 2004.

-Who was the sculptor who created the fountain?
+Who was the sculptor who created Gefion Fountain?

 Anders Bundgaard was commissioned to create the fountain on behalf of the Carlsberg Foundation.

-How long did the fountain take to be built?
+How long did Gefion Fountain take to be built?

 Creation of the fountain began in 1897, and was unveiled in 1908 after 11 years of construction.